Man previously charged with ‘dognapping’ pleads not guilty to burglary

 Julian Mead, 40, is accused of taking a dog on October 1 after emergency services were called to Bells Lane in Cinderhill, Nottingham, shortly before 9.30pm where a woman was found with serious injuries.

-The defendant, of Welstead Avenue in Aspley, Nottingham, appeared at Nottingham Crown Court on Thursday charged with attempted murder, grievous bodily harm, possession of an offensive weapon – namely a hammer – and burglary.
+The defendant, of Welstead Avenue in Aspley, Nottingham, appeared at Nottingham Crown Court on Thursday charged with attempted murder, grievous bodily harm, possession of an offensive weapon – namely a hammer – and burglary, which replaced the charge of dognapping after the latter was withdrawn.

 He pleaded not guilty to all four charges.